avoevodin/turorial/README.md

 git status
 ```

-* Git abort changes in a file
+* Abort changes in a file
 > It's recommended to use -- and set full path of file into
 > the rep-directory